 In chapter 2, Magnetoresistive Effects in the Microfabrication of Magnetic Sensors, the knowledge regarding the magnetoresistive effects which serve as the basis for microfabrication of magnetoresistive sensors is systematized.
-The AMR effect is analysed in comparison with the Hall planar effect (PHE).
+The AMR effect is analyzed in comparison with the Hall planar effect (PHE).
 The peculiarities of GMR effect and the TMR effect are highlighted.
-A critical analysis is carried out regarding the need to improve operation, the choice of materials and development of specific applications with magnetoresistive sensors.
+A critical analysis is carried out with regard to the need to improve operation and the choice of materials and development of specific applications with magnetoresistive sensors.